openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device/remote-tensor-api-npu-plugin.rst

 Limitations
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-* Allocation of the NT handle or DMA-BUF System Heap file descriptor is user's responsibility.
+* Allocation of the NT handle or DMA-BUF System Heap file descriptor is done manually.

 Low-Level Methods for RemoteContext and RemoteTensor Creation
 #############################################################